mrmxf/gh-opentsg-tsig-demos/README.md

 ## commands

-The default command is to generate both the obj and tsig files.
+The default command `gen` generates both the obj and TSIG files.

 The `obj` command ensures only an obj file is written.

-The `tsig` command ensures only a Tsig tile is written.
+The `tsig` command ensures only a TSIG tile is written.

 The `list` command list the available shapes and their shape names